Comprehensive Legal Solutions. Trusted Counsel. Real Results.

 Prenuptial Agreements

-A prenuptial agreement (also known as a premarital agreement or “prenup” for short) is a written document created and signed by two individuals prior to a marriage.
+A prenuptial agreement, or “prenup,” is a written contract that two people create and sign before they get married.
 The purpose of a prenup is to resolve any issues that may present themselves in the event a couple gets a divorce or separates later in life.

 Why Should I Get A Prenup?

-Typically, parties enter into a prenuptial agreement in order for one or both of the parties to protect pre-martial assets and/or make a pre-determination regarding support and maintenance of each party in the event of a divorce.
+Typically, parties enter into a prenuptial agreement in order for one or both of the parties to protect premarital assets and/or make a predetermination regarding support and maintenance of each party in the event of a divorce.
 However, they can also be used to:

 Validating A Prenuptial Agreement